KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 Stock KSP
 Procedural Dynamics - Procedural Wing by DYJ (v0.9) Procedural Fairings by e-dog (v3.10)
+Rocketdyne F-1 by 1096bimu.
+Download HERE.
+Soviet Engines by BobCat
+Universal Storage by Daishi and PaulKingtiger (v0.9.1) (Core v0.9.0.242, KAS v0.9.0.141, TAC v0.9.0.61)
+[NOTE: ONLY install the "UniversalStorage" folder in the TAC pack.]

-NOT OFFICIALLY SUPPORTED WITH 0.25: Currently a WIP
+NOT OFFICIALLY SUPPORTED WITH 0.25: Currently a WIP.
+These will be supported in the future.
+Just not yet.
 6S Service Compartment Tubes by Nothke
 Aerojet Kerbodyne (v3.0.2)
 AIES by carmics (v1.5.1)